 Featured on NPR’s Planet Money, WNYC’s Note to Self, Call Your Girlfriend, The Allusionist, and The Longest Shortest Time.

 Creator & Host: Rose Eveleth is a writer and producer who explores how humans tangle with science and technology.
 They’re the creator of Flash Forward Presents, a podcast network that demystifies the future, featuring hit shows like Flash Forward and Advice For And From The Future.
 Their work has covered everything from spoofed fingerprints to fake tumbleweed farms to million dollar baccarat heists.
 You can read more about them, and see their other work, here.

-Associate Producer: Julia Llinas Goodman is a writer and producer who focuses on the intersections of public space and civil rights.
+Associate Producer: Ozzy Llinas Goodman is a writer and producer who focuses on the intersections of public space and civil rights.
 They love thinking about the ways people move through the spaces in their lives — and how that could change in the future.
 Ozzy was a 2020 fellow at NPR member station KALW, and co-hosts the feminist podcast Season of the Bitch.

 If you like the show you can support us over at our Patreon page.
 Supporting the show can get you cool extras too, like a special fan newsletter, a bonus podcast, a book club, and a goody bag!